 Socio-economic data is the input activity-based information that provides the foundation for trip-making in the RTDM.
 Data is recorded for basic, retail, medical, and service employment types and for households by income groups and household sizes.
 Data for the Estes Park area also includes lodging information to better represent tourist/visitor trips.
-The socio-economic data is contained in the TAZ structure.
 Employment data is used in the RTDM primarily as generators of trip attractions.
 Household data is used in the RTDM primarily as a generator of trip productions.
-The NFRMPO develops and maintains a parcel-based land use allocation model (LUAM) which distributes total households and employment at the parcel level, which then aggregates to the TAZ level.
-The LUAM uses the household and employment control totals for the region and sub-regions, as identified in the North Front Range Land Use Allocation Model - Technical Documentation available at https://nfrmpo.org/wp-content/uploads/2040-nfrmpo-land-use-documentation.pdf.
+The NFRMPO develops and maintains a Census Block-based land use allocation model (LUAM) which distributes total households and employment at the Block level, which then aggregates to the TAZ level.
+The LUAM uses the household and employment control totals for the region developed by the Colorado State Demography Office (SDO).